LPP-ERM-KMS/pyRFtk/docs/source/usage.rst

 then we'll connect both TRL2 and TRL3 to the same input port 'T' and output port 'E' (note that we have specified the ports of TRL3 already in the block itself).

-Now we'll add our T-section

-in which we labeled the source (s) as "E" and the output p as "oc", we place this circuit part 1.1 from the place where we put our transmission lines.
+Now we'll add our T-section containing the parallel capacitor, we labeled the source (s) as "E" and the output (p) as "oc".
+Afterwards we place this circuit part 1.1m away from the place where we put our transmission lines.

 These ports now need to be connected, we first connect all the ports labeled "T" and then all the ports labeled "E".
 We then proceed to leave the circuit open at the righthand side (Y=0 means zero admittance at oc) and place a 10 Ohm impedance at E, terminating the circuit there.